dtuzi123/Expansion-Graph-Model/README.md

 This repository is the implementation of Lifelong Generative Modelling Using Dynamic Expansion Graph Model.

+# The paper has been accepted as the oral presentation in AAAI 2022.

 # Paper link : https://arxiv.org/abs/2112.08370

 # Abstract